 - Mondays and Tuesdays are usually the slowest days of the week.
 It’s not clear why, but I think it’s that people are starting the work week and aren’t “treating” themselves the way they do towards the end of the week.

 - Big events where people are at home watching TV are typically good for Uber Eats drivers.
 You’ll usually find things are busier during large sporting events, awards shows, or similar types of events where people are in front of the TV and ordering food.

-- Most major holidays tend to be slow.
-The major holidays especially will always be slow (Thanksgiving, Christmas, etc).
+- Most holidays tend to be slow.
+The major holidays especially will always be slow (think Thanksgiving, Christmas, etc).
 Summer holidays like Memorial Day, Fourth of July, and Labor Day also tend to be slow (people are either on vacation or are grilling food at home, rather than ordering delivery).

 In short, the time and the day matter.
 Stick to working during lunch and dinner hours and consider what day it is to determine whether you’re working at the optimal time.

 When you work is important.
 Uber Eats isn’t like a normal job – you need to think like a business and be strategic about when you work.
 Simply turning on the app whenever you want isn’t going to be the best way to earn money with Uber Eats.

 For me, I usually stick to working during lunch hours, mainly because I’m at home with my family during the dinner rush.
 During weekends, I can usually make solid money at any time, even during the middle of the afternoon (people seem to order more randomly during the weekend).

 Hopefully, this post was helpful to you.
 For some additional strategies to maximize your Uber Eats earnings, check out this post: How To Make $1,000 A Week With Uber Eats.